newrelic/sidecar/README.md

  * `STATIC_CONFIG_FILE`: The config file to use if static discovery is enabled **`static.json`**

- * `LISTENER_URLS`: If we want to statically configure any event listeners, the URLs should go in a csv array here.
+ * `LISTENERS_URLS`: If we want to statically configure any event listeners, the URLs should go in a csv array here.
 See **Listeners** section below for more on dynamic listeners.